Asiwomex/static-website-cicd/README.md

 # static-website-cicd
 Static website deployment onto github pages using github actions for the cicd

-Here's a step-by-step guide to deploying a static website on GitHub Pages with GitHub Actions.
+- Here's a step-by-step guide to deploying a static website on GitHub Pages with GitHub Actions.
+- The is the link to mine https://asiwomex.github.io/static-website-cicd/
+- You can clone this repo and use the index.html

 ---